malparty/xavv1-remix/README.md

 - real needs: reduce hand gestures, reduce frequently used keystrokes, etc.
 - exploration need: custom keebs offer a brand new experience and I love to explore what is possible out there
-- only 2 keys per thumb (because I really have no idea why I would need more, submit an issue to suggest something ^^)
+- only 2 keys per thumb (because I have no idea why I would need more, submit an issue to suggest something ^^)

 It's not a surprise that this keymap is a hybrid.
 It was inspired by 2 opposite approaches:

-- [Miryoku](https://github.com/manna-harbour/miryoku) – a full layer COLMAK-DH keymap, that has excellent [principles](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#general-principles):
+- [Miryoku](https://github.com/manna-harbour/miryoku) – a full-layer COLMAK-DH keymap, that has excellent [principles](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#general-principles):
   - Use layers instead of reaching.
   - Use both hands instead of contortions.
   - Use the home positions as much as possible.